Tell Keisan: History

+Early and Middle Bronze Ages

 Tell Keisan was very large and prosperous in the early and middle Bronze Age.
 At this time it was fortified with a glacis and stone wall.

+Late Bronze Age

 In the late Bronze Age, the settlement was significantly smaller and a destruction level is distinguishable around the early 12th century BC.

+Iron Age

 It was rebuilt and reoccupied at the beginning of the Iron Age in the second half of the 11th century and appeared successful and "stratigraphically undisturbed."
 It is hypothesized that during the Iron Age it was a Tyrian enclave of Phoenicia.
 In the 8th century it was again destroyed and abandoned.
 Reinhabited in the 7th c. where there is archaeological evidence of Neo-Assyrian civilization.
 It was destroyed again by the end of that century.

+Classical Age

 It was reoccupied throughout Persian and Hellenistic periods and again abandoned in the 2nd century BCE.
 Strabo refers to the city of Acre as once a rendezvous for the Persians in their expeditions against Egypt.
 According to historians such as Diodorus Siculus and Strabo, King Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
 In December 2018 archaeologists digging at the site of Tell Keisan in Acre unearthed the remains of a Persian military outpost that might have played a role in the successful 525 B.C.
 Achaemenid invasion of Egypt.
 The Persian-period fortifications at Tell Keisan were later heavily damaged during Alexander the Great's fourth-century B.C. campaign to drive the Achaemenids out of the Levant.

 There is archaeological evidence of Roman artifacts and a major road passing on the west side of the tell was paved during the Roman period.
 A church was built during the Byzantine period and lasted until the 7th century CE.
 The land of Akko changed hands between the crusaders and Arab army of Saladin a number of times in the 12th and 13th centuries, and Tell Keisan was used by Saladin as a base.

+Later times

 Incorporated into the Ottoman Empire in 1517, it appeared under the name Tall Kisan in the census of 1596 (or possibly 1548/9), located in the Nahiya of Acca of the Liwa of Safad.
 The village had 6 Muslim households, who paid a tax-rate of 16,6% on various products, including wheat (1950 akçe); barley (770 akçe); cotton (1200 akçe); occasional revenues (50 akçe); and goats and beehives (125 akçe); a total of 4,095 akçe.

 Today the tell is located on a privately owned farm.
 A portion of the tell is currently a cultivated olive grove.